slint-ui/slint/api/rs/slint/mcu.md

 In the earlier example, we've instantiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
 This struct implements the
 `slint::platform::WindowAdapter` trait and also holds an instance of a [`slint::platform::software_renderer::SoftwareRenderer`].
 You access it through the callback parameter of the [`draw_if_needed()`](MinimalSoftwareWindow::draw_if_needed) function.
+ * Use the [`SoftwareRenderer::render()`] function if you have enough RAM to hold one, or even two, copies of the entire screen (also known as
 Depending on the amount of RAM your MCU has, and the kind of screen attached, you can choose between two different ways of using the renderer:

- * Use the [`SoftwareRenderer::render()`] function if you have enough RAM to hold one, or even two, copies of the entire screen (also known as frame buffer).
+ * Use the [`SoftwareRenderer::render()`] function if you have enough RAM to allocate one, or even two, copies of the entire screen (also known as frame buffer).
- * Use the [`SoftwareRenderer::render_by_line()`] function to render the entire user interface line by line.
-This requires enough RAM to hold an entire line of pixels in memory.
+ * Use the [`SoftwareRenderer::render_by_line()`] function to render the entire user interface line by line and send each line of pixels to the screen, typically via the SPI.
+This requires allocating at least enough RAM to store one single line of pixels.
-   After rendering a line, its data is transfered to the screen, typically via the SPI.

 With both methods Slint renders into a provided buffer, which is a slice of a type that implements the [`slint::platform::software_renderer::TargetPixel`] trait.
 For convenience, Slint provides an implementation for [`slint::Rgb8Pixel`] and [`slint::platform::software_renderer::Rgb565Pixel`].

 #### Rendering Into a Buffer

 The following example uses double buffering and swaps between two buffers.
-Thisi requires a graphics driver that takes the address of the currently displayed frame buffer, also known as front buffer.
+This requires a graphics driver that takes the address of the currently displayed frame buffer, also known as front buffer.
 A dedicated chip is then responsible for reading from RAM and transferring the contents to the attached screen,